-Since the first case of coronavirus was detected in China’s Wuhan province six months back, nearly a million people across globe have since lost their lives to the pandemic.
+Since It has been more than two years since the first case of COVID-19 was reported in Wuhan, China in December 2019. nearly a million people across globe have since lost their lives to the pandemic.
 Various drugs have been touted as a cure for COVID-19, but to date, there are no specific vaccines or medicines for COVID-19.
 Treatments are under investigation, and will be tested through clinical trials.

 We take a look at the drugs which are being used in for the COVID-19 treatment.
 None of them is proven treatments; most are still undergoing clinical trials or studies and have been approved for “emergency use” or as an “off-label” drug during the pandemic.

 There are several drugs that have been used in the treatment of COVID-19, and their implications vary depending on the stage of the disease and the severity of symptoms.
 Here is a brief overview of some of the most commonly used drugs:

 Remdesivir: This antiviral drug has been used to treat hospitalized patients with severe COVID-19.
 It has been shown to reduce the length of hospital stays and improve recovery time in some patients.

 Dexamethasone: This corticosteroid has been used to reduce inflammation in severely ill COVID-19 patients.
 It has been shown to reduce mortality rates in critically ill patients who require oxygen or mechanical ventilation.

 Tocilizumab: This immunosuppressive drug is used to treat severe inflammation in COVID-19 patients.
 It has been shown to reduce mortality rates in hospitalized patients who require oxygen or mechanical ventilation.

 Convalescent plasma: This treatment involves using plasma from recovered COVID-19 patients to treat those who are currently infected.
 It has been shown to be safe, but its efficacy is still under investigation.